The Power of Social Norms: How Initial Responses to Toxicity Shape Conversations on Twitter: Hypotheses

 \section{Hypotheses}

+Prior work has examined the contagion of online toxicity in a group setting, such as focusing on team-based predictors of toxicity~\cite{shen2020viral}.
+Our work adds to the literature by investigating the group dynamics in naturally formed Twitter conversations, without predefined team structures or performance-based roles.
+Within our study, in larger conversations where no one speaks out against toxic behavior, participants may infer an implicit acceptance of such exchanges, reinforcing the perception that hostile replies are socially acceptable.
+Therefore, we hypothesize:

-The current study proposes and tests a series of hypotheses about the effects of group dynamics on the toxicity of Twitter conversations.
-We hypothesize the number of Twitter users who participated in the conversation will be viewed as bystanders and affect whether users feel it necessary to respond to a toxic reply: \textbf{H1}: The number of users participating in a conversation before observing the first toxic reply is negatively associated with the number of users who post non-toxic replies after the first toxic reply.
+\textbf{H1}: The number of users participating in a conversation before the first toxic reply is negatively associated with the number of users who post non-toxic replies after the first toxic reply.

-We make this prediction because the bystander effect has been well documented offline, often in a laboratory setting~\cite{fischer2011bystander}.
-The phenomenon of the bystander effect is the presence of people (e.g., bystanders) in a situation that influences an individual’s likelihood of helping a stranger or intervening on another’s behalf~\cite{darley1968bystander}.
-Both diffusion of responsibility or audience inhibition have been used as explanatory factors for the bystander effect, especially in online settings.
-Extant scholarship has found that the anonymity provided through online platforms can lead to disinhibition~\cite{suler2004online}, deindividuation, and a lack of accountability~\cite{lee2015people,brown2018so}, which can encourage negative behavior~\cite{lowry2016adults,kiesler1984social, siegel1986group,fichman2019impacts}.
-Diffusion of responsibility occurs because the presence of others makes one less likely to intervene in a situation, believing that someone in the crowd or group will respond.
-Existing research has documented the diffusion of responsibility effect on online message boards~\cite{markey2000bystander} and over email when multiple recipients were included in the request for help~\cite{blair2005electronic}.
+We used the number of users who participated in the conversation before the first toxic reply as a proxy for users who are observing the conversation.
+The goal is to understand how the presence of a larger group shapes the remaining thread after the first toxic reply occurs.
+Typically, Twitter sends notifications to users when other accounts respond to their comments~\cite{twitterhelp-not}, so users can keep observing what happens in the thread.
+Note that Twitter V2 provides the number of views a tweet has received.
+However, we did not use this metric because it is not a unique count~\cite{twview} and counts multiple views of the same user.
+Thus, the number of followers of the root authors was used as a control variable, since they might also observe the conversation.